liujingbreak/dr-comp-package-poc/src/examples/exampleDrPackage/README.md

 Create an empty folder under `/src`, it could be a sub-folder of any level deep, as long as there is file `package.json` in that folder, like this one: [package.json](package.json),
-> you can also create package.json by command `npm init`
+>  command `npm init` can help to create a new `package.json` file

 **package.json properties**:
 - name -
 	must begin with a `scope` prefix "@dr/".
-	> During gulp build and server starting process, the platform scans for module with this scope name, it is configured in [config.json](../../../config.json)
+	> During gulp build and server starting process, the platform scans for module with this scope name, it is configured in [config.json](../../../config.json) property `packageScopes`

+	If name it with prefix `"@dr-core/"`, the platform will consider to load this kind of packages prior to `"@dr/"` packages, which makes it be able to do special things like adding more functions to API prototype object.

+	> e.g. express server package [src/core/server](../../core/server)

 - main - node side entry js file

 ~~- browser - browser side entry js file (optional)~~